amaljoyc/amaljoyc.com/blog/_posts/2019-05-19-java8-streams.md

 #### Reduce Operation

 Reduce is a terminal operation and hence will trigger the processing of data.
-It is used to perform operation like aggregation ie., min, max, sum, average etc. The reduce method can take two arguments.
+It is used to perform operation like aggregation ie. min, max, sum, average etc. The reduce method can take two arguments.
 1. The first argument is the identity element of the reduction operation.
-2. The second argument is the reduction operation, of type BinaryOperator<T>.
+2. The second argument is the reduction operation, of type `BinaryOperator<T>`.

 The first argument is not mandatory.
 So if only one argument is given and it is the reduction operation, then the reduce method will return `Optional<T>` object as result.
 If both arguments are given, then the reduce method will return the `result of type T`.
 Both these approaches are shown below.